learn-co-students/plotly-basics-data-science-intro-000/README.md

 ### Summary

-In this section we explored more of Plotly's library to create different data visualisations.
+In this section we explored more of Plotly's library to create different data visualizations.
 We created different traces to represent our data, with each trace represented as a dictionary passed to our `iplot` method.
 We saw how to display multiple traces in a chart by wrapping the traces in a list.
 We learned how to use constructors like `graph_objs.Bar` to create a chart.
 The constructor creates a dictionary that we can pass to our `iplot` method.
 Finally, we moved onto modifying the layout of our charts with another python dictionary.